neel6762/Sales-Navigator-and-Gmail/README.md

 ----- REQUIREMENTS ----

-You need to set the path of your Selenium browser , change the value of the path variable on line no. 26 in the program file Also save the chrome extension in the same folder , download it from here
+You need to set the path of your chrome driver , change the value of the path variable on line no. 26 in the program file Also save the chrome extension in the same folder , download it from here

 Modules